Class Meeting Schedule

 - Please use [ECE202] in the subject line for all course-related e-mails.

 - Office: MK504

-- E-mail to set up a telecon, or knock on door
+- E-mail or message me on Slack to set up a telecon, or knock on door

 - No late work will be accepted except in cases of documented medical emergences.

 - Collaboration is encouraged on all assignments except quizzes and exams.

 - Assignments will be due in lecture on the day listed in the course schedule.
 The assignment is due prior to the start of the scheduled period.